Iulian-Liviu/gofile-cli/README.md

 **Disclaimer:** gofile-cli is currently in beta, so please use it at your own risk and report any bugs you find to the author.

+### **Disclaimer:** For premium user only, this api wrapper doesn't implement any functionality for premium accounts.You may ask why, but I don't have the capital to buy the premium version.

 ### Need help
    Please if you know C# and you want to build something as a first project, please help me.
    I don't have much time because of work, so I look for people who can help.